-- 81) Electromagnetic radiation between 2.0 and 2.7GHz is forbidden save with the written consent of the FIA. - 82) Accident data recording: - a) Each car must be fitted with an FIA accident data recorder during each Event and during all tests which are attended by more than one team.
+- 79) Electromagnetic radiation between 2.0 and 2.7GHz is forbidden save with the written consent of the FIA. - 80) Accident data recording : - a) Each car must be fitted with an FIA accident data recorder during each Event and during all tests which are attended by more than one team.
 Teams must use their best endeavours to ensure that the recorder is in working order at all times.
-The only purpose of these units is to monitor, record or control one or more of the following: - data relevant to an accident or incident; - a deceleration warning light on board the car; - a lap trigger; - the driver input signal used to initiate the propulsion of the car at the start of a race. - b) At any time following an accident or incident competitors must make the data recorder available and accessible to the FIA.
+The only purpose of these units is to monitor, record or control one or more of the following : - data relevant to an accident or incident ; - a deceleration warning light on board the car; - a lap trigger ; - the driver input signal used to initiate the propulsion of the car at the start of a race. - b) At any time following an accident or incident competitors must make the data recorder available and accessible to the FIA.
 A representative of the team concerned may be present when data relevant to an accident or incident is being uploaded from the recorder.
-A copy of the data will be made available to the team. - c) Any conclusions as to the cause of an accident, or any data relevant to an accident, may only be published in the form of a report which has been agreed between the team concerned and the FIA. - B3) During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.
+A copy of the data will be made available to the team. - c) Any conclusions as to the cause of an accident, or any data relevant to an accident, may only be published in the form of a report which has been agreed between the team concerned and the FIA. - 81) All cars must be fitted with a car positioning system which has been manufactured by the FIA designated supplier to a specification determined by the FIA.
+No other parts which, in the opinion of the FIA are capable of performing a similar function, may be fitted to any car. - 82) During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.

-In addition to the above the following are specifically not permitted:
+In addition to the above the following are specifically not permitted :

-- engine, gearbox or radiator covers whilst engines are being changed or moved around the garage; - covers over spare wings when they are on a stand in the pit lane not being used;

-- parts such as (but not limited to) spare floors, fuel rigs or tool trolleys may not be used as an obstruction.
+- engine, gearbox or radiator covers whilst engines are being changed or moved around the garage ; - covers over spare wings when they are on a stand in the pit lane not being used ; - parts such as (but not limited to) spare floors, fuel rigs or tool trolleys may not be used as an obstruction.

-The following are permitted:
+The following are permitted :

-- covers which are placed over damaged cars or components; - a transparent tool tray, no more than 50mm deep, placed on top of the rear wing; - warming or heat retaining covers for the engine and gearbox on the grid; - a rear wing cover designed specifically to protect a mechanic starting the car from fire; - tyre heating blankets; - covers over the tyre manufacturer's code numbers (not the FIA bar code numbers); - a cover over the car in the parc ferme overnight; - a cover over the car in the pit lane or grid if it is raining.
+- covers which are placed over damaged cars or components ; - a transparent tool tray, no more than 50mm deep, placed on top of the rear wing ; - warming or heat retaining covers for the engine and gearbox on the grid ; - a rear wing cover designed specifically to protect a mechanic starting the car from fire ; - tyre heating blankets ; - covers over the tyre manufacturer's code numbers (not the FIA bar code numbers) ; - a cover over the car in the parc ferme overnight ; - a cover over the car in the pit lane or grid if it is raining.